csmertx/csmertx.github.io/content/Linux/VMs/docker_installation.md

 weight: -20
 ---

-# Docker: Accelerated, containerized application development

-> Or a neat way to setup a DIY media streaming box
+> A neat way to setup a DIY media streaming box

 ## Debian packages